LeticiaGS/LeticiaGS/README.md

 - 📍 From Limeira - SP;
 - 🏫 Studied at Colégio Técnico de Limeira (Unicamp);
-- 💻 Working as a development intern at Ci&t;
+- 💻 Working as a Junior Frontend Developer at Ci&t;

 <div>
   <a href="https://github.com/LeticiaGS">